frankie-mceyes/collatz/README.md

 ## Notes

-- Ensure the script is executable: `chmod +x collatz.sh`.
-- Adjust the `sleep` command in the script if you want to change the update frequency when `--show` is enabled.
+- You can adjust the `sleep` command in the script if you want to change the update frequency when `--show` is enabled.

 ## License